top of page

 Lisianthus can take over two weeks to germinate, and then when they do, they are so incredibly tiny and miniscule, that you have to squint to see them.
 I was literally standing over my trays with a magnifying glass!
 Then when they do germinate, the rate of growth is so incredibly slow, that sometimes I wonder if they are growing at all.

-At about the 3-month mark, I “bump them up” which means I move the little seedlings into a bigger cell tray, with more space for each one to grow.
-It ends up being a total of four solid months of babying them-- watering, watching, and BEGGING-- before I decide they are big enough to move outside.
-By now, it is April, and even though I know that the timing is right, (lisianthus are pretty tough when it comes to the cold), I always struggle to transplant these little flower babies to my outdoor beds at a time of year when frost and chilly nights are still prevalent.
+At about the 3-month mark, I “bumped them up” which means I moved the little seedlings into a bigger cell tray, with more space for each one to grow.
+It ended up being a total of four solid months of babying them-- watering, watching, and BEGGING-- before I decided they are big enough to move outside.
+At that point, it was April, and even though I knew that the timing was right, (lisianthus are pretty tough when it comes to the cold), I struggled to transplant these little flower babies to my outdoor beds at a time of year when frost and chilly nights are still prevalent.

 Each year, as the weather warms, and other crops take off, I admit that I kind of forget about lisianthus for a bit.
 Soon, it is June, and other than weeding the bed a few times, they don’t demand any attention.
 (They’re kind of like those friends who asked to stay a week or two at your summer cabin.
 When you finally go up to the cabin a month later, you realize . . . they’re still there!?)
 Lisianthus takes up space in your garden for the long haul of the season.
 And they don’t really look all that different in June than they did in April.
 But, if you’re patient . . .